RodMarsh/shinyWindowVariance/README.md

 - **Log-normal** — right-skewed; representative of real-world river flows where flows cannot be negative but can have high outliers.
 - **Weibull** — simulates regimes driven by extreme events or "fat tails."

-## Metric definitions
+## Metric definitions provided

-- **Overlap (noise)** — the area shared by the baseline and impacted distributions.
+- **Overlap** — the area shared by the baseline and impacted distributions.
 An overlap of 1.0 indicates the impact is indistinguishable from natural variability.
-- **Stress score (signal)** — calculated as $1 - \text{Overlap}$ (signed by direction of change).
+- **Stress score** — calculated as $1 - \text{Overlap}$ (signed by direction of change).
 A score of $\pm 1.0$ means the future regime is entirely novel — a "new normal" completely outside the historical range.

+If a change in window length can move the stress score from -0.2 to -1.0, does -1.0 always reflect a "new regime"?

 ## What the lower chart shows.